Last year’s prizes

-After the fine actors take their bows, to rapturous applause for 1916: The Red-Letter Play, there will be TWO colouring competitions from the book illustrations by the wonderful Kerry Hugill – one for children and one for adults; can’t say fairer than that.
-The prizes are a closely guarded secret for now, but they’ll be worth the effort…
+After the fine actors took their bows, to rapturous applause for 1916: The Red-Letter Day, there were TWO colouring competitions from the book illustrations by the wonderful Kerry Hugill – one for children and one for adults; can’t say fairer than that.

-The children’s one is Padraig Pearse rehearsing the Proclamation, and the one for adults is set in the GPO… we couldn’t possibly say who might be in that illustration!
-Feel free to download them and get a head of the rest!
+The children’s one was Padraig Pearse rehearsing the Proclamation, and the one for adults was set in the GPO… we couldn’t possibly say who might be in that illustration!

 * * * * *

-The top prize is a complimentary three-course dinner for two in The Croke Park hotel.
-You can also win Newbridge Silverware, Cross pens, and other goodies including Dove toiletries and La Roche-Posay…
+The top prize in the Grand Book Draw for anyone who buys The Red-Letter Day book – at a special Easter Rising reduced price was a complimentary three-course dinner for two in The Croke Park hotel.
+The other goodies were Newbridge Silverware, Cross pens, Dove toiletries and La Roche-Posay.

 * * * * *